Riverscapes/pyBRAT/docs/BRATData/USA/IDFG_Idaho/index.md

 ### Executive Summary

-This report presents an application of the Beaver Restoration Assessment Tool 3.0.20 (BRAT; http://brat.riverscapes.xyz/) a tool for building realistic expectations for partnering with beaver in conservation and restoration (Macfarlane et al., 2017).
+This website presents an application of the Beaver Restoration Assessment Tool 3.0.20 (BRAT; http://brat.riverscapes.xyz/) a tool for building realistic expectations for partnering with beaver in conservation and restoration (Macfarlane et al., 2017).
 In this application, we analyzed all the perennial rivers and streams within the state of Idaho.